samthomson/oracle/README.md

 `bash ./bash/download-logs.sh` (to `/serverlogs`)

-## 5.0 todo

-- expose gql endpoint
-	- moving average for a single currency
-	- moving average per multiple currency
-	- latest price per currency, single and as one of many
-- crunch MAs on the fly
-- add logging for errors
-- download logs script
-- make a month view of number of currencies pulled per day (would be candlestick for min-max)

-maybe later:
-- replace sequelize with TypeORM

 # 6.0 Speed optimizing

-It's too slow at present.
+It's too slow at present and this constraint has prevented adding more exchanges/markets.
 Data is not being recorded/crunched fast enough, such that crunched MAs for currencies are lagging (by hours in cases).

 Data ages are calculated around once a minute, and stored in the `data_ages` table.
 When seeking to optimize speeds: